FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

 - Add comments to divide the *Drivetrain* class into subsections.

 ### Add an Interface to RomiGyro
 For this update we're going to have the *RomiGyro* class implement WPILib's *Gyro* interface.
 An [interface](https://www.w3schools.com/java/java_interface.asp) is an [abstract class](https://www.w3schools.com/java/java_abstract.asp) used to group together related methods that specify the behavior of a class.
+You can think of an interface as a contract for a class that uses it.
 Any class that uses the interface must implement all of the methods and variables that are in that interface.
-You can think of an interface as a contract for a class.
 Like a class, an *interface* can have methods and variables, but the methods declared are by default abstract.
-This means that it only defines the method name and not the code required to implement it.
+This means that it only defines the method's name and not the code required to implement it.
 The code gets implemented by the class that `implements` the interface.

 Why would we want the *RomiGyro* class to implement this interface?
 The *Gyro* interface defines methods that we're going to use later as we build out our robot project, and we want to make sure that these methods are available to us.